+Fox provides spider pest control services in Pittsburgh, PA and the surrounding area.
 There is a variety of spiders that will invade your Pittsburgh home, some more dangerous than others, but all creepy to have in your space.
 The most common spider that you may see is the American house spider.
-They are about the size of a nickel, and are harmless to humans.
-They are web spiders, known to make tangled or messy looking webs.
+They are about the size of a nickel and are harmless to humans.
+They are web spiders, known to make tangled or messy-looking webs.
 You may also have garden spiders, who are large and yellow, and create beautiful geometric webs between plants.
 They will bite but are not venomous.
-Now, if you have hobo spiders, brown recluse, black widow or others, you may have a problem.
-Fox Pest Control is here to help rid your home of spiders and other creepy crawlies.
+Now, if you have hobo spiders, brown recluse, black widow, or others, you may have a problem.
+Fox Pest Control’s spider exterminators in Pittsburgh, PA are here to help rid your home of spiders and other creepy crawlies.

 You might already know you have a spider infestation, but here are a couple of the most common signs spider exterminators look for in the Pittsburgh area.